Entry requirements (Non Dutch degree)

 If you don’t fit the profile entirely, you are still welcome to apply.
 When you have the right undergraduate qualifications (academic level and background) but a lack of knowledge and experience in the required areas, it is plausible you will be conditionally admitted based on completing a pre-Master's programme or intensive introductory course first.
 The admissions board will evaluate every applicant individually based on:

-- Academic Bachelor’s degree
+- Academic Bachelor’s or Master's degree

 - Bachelor’s curriculum and courses attended